kvsur/ReadableStream/README.md

 # ReadableStream
-Use readableStream api mock socket
+Use readableStream api do realtime communication